artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 categories: [community, javascript, roads and bridges, typescript]
 ---

-TypeScript is a language which builds on JavaScript.
+TypeScript is a language from Microsoft which builds on JavaScript.
 This post is a non-technical overview of what JavaScript is, how TypeScript extends it and why we choose to adopt it at Artsy.

 <!-- more -->